avinor/tau/README.md

 ----------|------------
 trigger_on    | Event to trigger hook on.
-Possible values are "prepare" and "finish" command       | Command to execute, should not include arguments args          | Arguments to send to command set_env       | If true it will read output in format "key = value" fail_on_error | Fail on error or continue running ignoring error disable_cache | Disable cache and make sure command is run every time
+Possible values are "prepare" and "finish" command       | Command to execute, should not include arguments script        | Alternative to defining command, reference to script to execute args          | Arguments to send to command set_env       | If true it will read output in format "key = value" fail_on_error | Fail on error or continue running ignoring error disable_cache | Disable cache and make sure command is run every time working_dir   | Working directory when executing command

 ### dependency